Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Applications to quantum topology

-This follows from the definition of the modular extension in Proposition~\ref{propmodext} (in particular \eqref{eqnpromaphocolim}) and excision (Theorem~\ref{thmexcision}).
-Note that this isomorphism is canonical only after the choice of the order and that the left hand side $\Calc_{\widehat{\cat{C}}}(T,\Gamma,X)$ is defined independent of this choice (this is a strength of the calculus construction). \end{example}
+When it comes to how exactly the coend $\mathbb{F}=\int^{X\in\cat{C}} X\otimes X^\kappa$ has to be understood, a little care is required: It is defined as the image of the coend $\Delta=\int^{X \in \cat{C}} X \boxtimes X^\kappa$ under the monoidal product.
+The isomorphism~\eqref{eqnorderiso} follows from the definition of the modular extension in Proposition~\ref{propmodext} (in particular \eqref{eqnpromaphocolim}) and excision (Theorem~\ref{thmexcision}).
+Note that this isomorphism is canonical only after the choice of the order.
+The left hand side $\Calc_{\widehat{\cat{C}}}(T,\Gamma,X)$ is defined independently of this choice (this is a strength of the calculus construction). \end{example}